Aprilia Tuono (2003)

 Problems so far:

 The stock rear shock leaked oil since day 1, hence the replacement with the Ohlins unit.
+For a variety of reasons, the dealer was unable to procure a replacement shock, so they credited me the price towards an Ohlins shock.

 When the bike was uncrated at the dealer, the rear tire was flat.
 Seems that the factory-worker who crated it up had inadvertently secured the rear tire to the bottom of the crate with their nail gun.